-The upper part of the Network setup page shows information on whether or not you have a wired connection, and shows whether you have a WIFI connection, showing the network name (SSID) of the WIFI connection, or shows that the MDA is working as a WIFI hotspot.
+The upper part of the Network setup page shows information on if you have a wired connection or not.
+It will alsoshow whether you have a WIFI connection, showing the network name (SSID) of the WIFI connection if you do.
+If not, it will mentionthat the MDA is working as a WIFI hotspot.

-In order to establish a wired connection, simply connect the MDA to your network using the network connector at the back.
-Upon switching on (or rebooting) the MDA, the MDA will configure itself to use this wired connection.
-For this, it is assumed that your router acts as a DHCP-server (which is default behaviour for a router).
+In order to establish a wired connection, simply connect the MDA to your network using the ethernet port at the back.
+Upon turning on (or rebooting) the MDA, the MDA will configure itself to use this wired connection.
+For this, it is assumed that your router acts as a DHCP-server (which is the default behaviour for a router).

-On the network setup page, you will see whether the MDA is connected to a WIFI network or not.
+As mentioned above you can see whether the MDA is connected to a WIFI network or not.
 If so, you have the possibility to disconnect from this network.
 When the MDA is not connected to a WIFI network, it shows the available WIFI networks.
 You can select the appropriate network, and by providing the network credentials (either password for a home network, or user name and password for an Enterprise network), your MDA will connect to this network.

-Note that there is no need to change the MDA name or hotspot name in case of a single MDA.
-Only if there are multiple MDA’s in your organisation, the MDA’s should not have the same names nor broadcast on the same hotspot SSID’s.
+Note that there is no need to change the MDA’s name or hotspot name in case of a single MDA.
+This only needs to be done if there are multiple MDA’s on your network.
+In this case the MDA’s should not have the same name nor should they broadcast the same hotspot SSID’s.